 Shannon Jones - Graduate student

-Evan Bluhm, Pavel Chtcheprov, Brad Dickerson, Ellis Driver, María José Fernández, Jaime Isetts, Thuy Nguyen, Laura Pianowski, Shanthi Ravi, Alice Robinson, Rikki Schroeder, Dwight Springthorpe, TJ Tkacik, Sarah Wright
+Evan Bluhm, Pavel Chtcheprov, Nick Deluga, Brad Dickerson, Ellis Driver, María José Fernández, Jaime Isetts, Brandon Jackson, Thuy Nguyen, Victor Ortega, Laura Pianowski, Shanthi Ravi, Alice Robinson, Rikki Schroeder, Ryan Shelton, Katherine Sholtis, Dwight Springthorpe, TJ Tkacik, Laura Vollenweider, Sarah Wright